ssadedin/ximmer/README.md

     java -Xmx1g -jar ximmer.jar -n 1 -f NA12878 -m NA19239 -bam na12878.bam -bam na19239.bam -r target.bed -o deletions.bed

-Output this will create a single output BAM file that isn named starting with the female sample name (NA12878) suffixed with the region of the deletion that was simulated.
+This will create a single output BAM file that isn named starting with the female sample name (NA12878) suffixed with the region of the deletion that was simulated.
 An output BED file specifying the deletions would be created as 'deletions.bed'.